The PrimitiveWays Clan

 PrimitiveWays began in 1998 and is produced by

 Dino Labiste's love of nature came from growing up in Hawai'i.
 Surrounded by the lush maulukua (forest) and the deep blue moana (ocean), he enjoyed hiking in the mountains as well as surfing and canoeing in the ocean swells.
-Dino was taught to place an offering of a folded leaf from the ki plant at the beginning of each hike, asking for safe passage for entering the tropical forest.
+Dino was taught to place an offering of a folded leaf from the ki plant at the beginning of each hike, asking for safe passage for entering the tropical jungle.
 He also learned to respect the power of the ocean and to be sensitive to her many gifts of seafood.

 Dino's interest in traditional Kanaka Oiwi (Hawaiian culture) was fueled by the cultural history classes in grade school and his first visit to the Bishop Museum.
-How did the early Polynesians create all those beautiful artifacts with just stone tools and cordage?
+How did the early Polynesians create all of those beautiful artifacts with just stone tools and cordage?
 He began talking to kupuna who were still into the old ways of making mea Hawai'i (things Hawaiian) and pouring over research literature on Oceania, as well as Southeast Asia.

-His studies in art and design soon took Dino to California to receive his academic degree at California College of the Arts.
+His studies in design and art soon took Dino to California to receive his academic degree at California College of the Arts.
 The various wilderness habitats in California opened up new opportunities to explore the rivers, mountains, ocean shorelines, as well as the deserts.
 While on the Mainland, Dino soon turned his interest to indigenous cultures, Stone Age technology and archaeology.
 His thirst for knowledge took him to various museums throughout Hawaii, California, Nevada & Canada, research libraries at universities and involvement with native groups.
-Dino got the opportunity to examine and look at various California Native material culture artifacts stored at the Phoebe A. Hearst Museum of Anthropology at the University of California in Berkeley.
+Dino got the opportunity to examine and look at various California Native material culture artifacts stored in the Phoebe A. Hearst Museum of Anthropology at the University of California in Berkeley.

 Dino Labiste can be contacted at KahikoArts@yahoo.com